TomBebbington/tombebbington.github.io/_posts/2016-03-25-programming.markdown

 ```

 ### Objects
 ** A **class** describes what an object has and what it can do, as well as what it is.
-Its **fields** are like variables attached to the object, and its **methods**  let it be used in subroutines.
+Its **fields** are variables attached to the object, and its **methods** attach subroutines to the object.
+If any of these fields or methods have `static` in front, they are attached to the class itself instead.
 In Java, the following syntax is used:

 ```java
 class Person {